Sewer56/p5rpc.modloader/docs/index.md

 # About

-Persona 5 Royal Essentials is a set of miscellaneous improvements for Persona 5 Royal (PC) based on [Reloaded II](https://reloaded-project.github.io/Reloaded-II/).
+Persona Essentials is a set of miscellaneous improvements for Persona 4 Golden (2022) and Persona 5 Royal (PC) based on [Reloaded II](https://reloaded-project.github.io/Reloaded-II/).

 # Features

 - Support for replacing CPK file contents via other mods.

+## Features (Persona 5 Royal Only)
 - Intro Skip.
 - Toggle Pause on Window Focus Loss.